jarun/nnn/plugins/README.md

    With this, plugin `fzy-open` can be run with the keybind <kbd>xo</kbd>, `mocplay` can be run with <kbd>xp</kbd> and so on...
 The key vs. plugin pairs are shown in the help and config screen.
 Up to 10 plugins can have such keybinds.

 2. Use the _pick plugin_ shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

+## File access from plugins

+Plugins can access:
+- all files in the directory (`nnn` switches to the dir where the plugin is to be run so the dir is `$PWD` for the plugin)
+- the current file under the cursor (the file name is passed as the argument to a plugin)
+- the current selection (by reading the file `.selection` in config dir, see the plugin `ndiff`)

+Each script has a _Description_ section which provides more details on what the script does, if applicable.

 ## Create your own plugins